• Search

 Advertising information and rates

-For conference advertising (and general promotion), please contact the Events Team: conference@geolsoc.org.uk
+For Society conference advertising (and general promotion), please contact the Events Team: conference@geolsoc.org.uk

-For book and journal advertising, please contact the Publishing House: sales@geolsoc.org.uk
+For Society book and journal advertising, please contact the Publishing House: sales@geolsoc.org.uk

-For Corporate Patrons advertising, please contact the Head of Development: Jenny.Boland@geolsoc.org.uk
+For Corporate Patrons advertising, please contact our Development Team: Development@geolsoc.org.uk